blizzard25/vq-maf-scaling-tool/README.md

 # vq-maf-scaling-tool
 Simple tool for simplification of MAF (Mass Air Flow) sensor voltage scaling for Nissan and Infinitis on the VQ platform.
+Log support for Uprev Cipher and Uprev ROM Editor.

 External Libraries (all libraries can be found in the .zip file):